 It probably seems common sense to recruit the right people with the suitable skillset who will fit in with your culture, help achieve organisational goals and grow your business.
 However, it works both ways; after all, would you want to be in a role that isn’t what you signed up for?

 Be clear during the recruitment stage about what the role entails.
 If there are some less glamorous aspects of the workload, be upfront about it.
 It’s better for the recruitment process to take a little longer to find someone who is happy to do the work than simply fill a vacancy, have them leave and be back to square one.

 Onboarding, induction, whatever you call it, the end goal is the same – to welcome your new employee to their team and organisation and make sure they have the information they need to get them up and running.

-A well structured induction programme can help to reduce short term staff turnover, so draw up a checklist to make sure every new employee receives the same programme, although the specifics will probably need to be tailored for different roles.
+A well-structured onboarding programme can help to reduce short term staff turnover.
+Draw up a checklist to ensure every new employee receives the same programme, although the specifics will probably need to be tailored for different roles.

 “What happens if we invest in developing our people and then they leave us?”